-As is the case with the all our resource materials, many staff and graduate and undergraduate students have contributed to the effort.
+As is the case with the development of any of our endeavors, many staff and graduate and undergraduate students have contributed to the effort.
 The material represents a timely and progressive approach to the topic.
 At the same time, the content, like the field itself, is seen as in a state of continuous evolution.
 Thus, we are extremely interested in receiving your feedback as a basis for improving the module.